PingOne Native SDKs

 To configure direct triggering of the mobile application in an authentication code flow:

 2. Use the Authenticator tab to allow mobile authentication for the app.
 If your organization uses the PingOne MFA SDK to allow authentication with a QR code in certain flows, the admin can optionally configure a universal link or schema app link to enable direct triggering of the mobile application when scanning a QR code with a QR scanner.
-See Editing an application - Native.
+Refer to Editing an application - Native.

 Developer tasks